igorpejic/imprint-token-impact/README.md

 Imprint helps you understand it in real time.

-It measures your Codex sessions usage and it into estimated into environmental impact metrics: water consumption, carbon emissions, and energy use.
+It measures your Codex sessions usage and translates it into estimated impact metrics: water consumption, carbon emissions, and energy use.

 Features: